VegaDeftwing/OpGuidesHugoSrc/content/Music/m4-effects.md

 {{< /columns >}}

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/GkMYl3kY7aw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Vibrato

 Vibrato as an effect requires pitch shifting, which I suppose actually makes it akin to FM synthesis as in Chapter 2, regardless, it's as simple as applying a, typically subtle, pitch 'wobble' into the sound.
-On a guitar this may be done with a pedal but more simply just by bending the string back and forth with the fingers quickly.
+On a guitar this may be done with a pedal but more simply just by bending the string back and forth with the fingers quickly or using a whammy bar.
+In eurorack or VCV you can just use the fm input and hook up an LFO

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/JWWZK8KFp8I" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Delay